barrett370/ROT/content/ICP/Interviews/student.md

 ---
-title: Student
+title: 'Survey: Student'
-description: Survey
+description: >-
+  The students of Universities implementing ROT systems are the major users and as such their views should play a pivotal role in the design and implementation of such systems.
 date: 2020-02-20T14:24:39.498Z
 ---
-The students of Universities implementing ROT systems are the major users and as such their views should play a pivotal role in the design and implementation of such systems.
  From the interview conducted [here](/assignments/icp/interviews/student) we can see that the current system fails to live up to the expectation of the main user-group, leaving a lot of room for improvement for our service.

 ## Do you currently use the University's room occupancy tracking system?